Kai-46/VisSatSatelliteStereo/README.md

 ## Quick Start
 * Download the [MVS3DM](https://spacenetchallenge.github.io/datasets/mvs_summary.html) satellite stereo dataset.
-* The file "aoi_config/MVS3DM_Explore.json" is an template configuration for the site 'Explorer' in the MVS3DM dataset.
-Basically, you only need to set two fields, i.e., "dataset_dir" and "work_dir", in order to get started.
+* The file "aoi_config/MVS3DM_Explore.json" is a template configuration for the site 'Explorer' in the MVS3DM dataset.
+Basically, you only need to set two fields, i.e., "dataset_dir" and "work_dir", in order to get started for this site.
-* Then, launch our pipeline with:
+* Launch our pipeline with:
 ```{r, engine='bash', count_lines}
 python3 stereo_pipeline.py --config_file aoi_config/MVS3DM_Explorer.json
 ```
-* If you use the 3D aggregation method, the output point cloud and DSM will be inside "{work_dir}/mvs_results/aggregate_3d/"; alternatively, if the 2.5D aggregation is adopted, the output will be inside "{work_dir}/mvs_results/aggregate_2p5d/".
+* If you enable "aggregate_3d, the output point cloud and DSM will be inside "{work_dir}/mvs_results/aggregate_3d/"; alternatively, if "aggregate_2p5d" is adopted, the output will be inside "{work_dir}/mvs_results/aggregate_2p5d/".
 * Our pipeline is written in a module way; you can run it step by step by choosing what steps to execute in the configuration file.
-* You can also navigate inside {work_dir} to get intermediate results.
+* You can navigate inside {work_dir} to get intermediate results.

 ## For Hackers
 ### General Program Logic